d-khan/python/OOP/4 Methods.md

 You already know one of these - it's the `__dict__` property.

-Let's observe how it deals with methods - look at the code in the editor.
+Let's observe how it deals with methods - look at the code in the given below.

 Run it to see what it outputs.
 Check the output carefully.